FACTBOX-Astra-Oxford vaccine: what's been said about dosage and efficacy | Health

+India's drugs regulator on Sunday gave final approval for the emergency use of a two-dose coronavirus vaccine, COVISHIELD, developed by AstraZeneca and Oxford University.
+The regulator did not discuss the recommended intervals between shots.

-British authorities have recommended giving as many people as possible a first dose of the COVID-19 vaccine developed by Oxford University and AstraZeneca right away and following up with a second injection four to 12 weeks later.
-This is different to the original trial plan.
+Authorities in Britain, the first to have authorised the COVID-19 vaccine, on Wednesday recommended giving as many people as possible a first dose right away and following up with a second injection four to 12 weeks later.
 The differences in findings are outlined below.

 ASTRAZENECA-OXFORD DOSAGE: